 Trope: Trapped in a Gas Station (Time Loop variant)

 Team Radio Silence, the writing and directing group behind Southbound spun an interconnecting anthology of road trip horror and used specific locations as hinge points in the story which connected one story to the next.
-The opening sequence “The Way Out” (and the closing sequence) involves two desperate men on the run on a desolate desert highway, but find themselves hemmed in by specters that are blocking their path as they try to flee south.
+The opening sequence of “The Way Out” (and the closing sequence) involves two desperate men on the run on a desolate desert highway.
+They find themselves hemmed in by specters that are blocking their path as they try to flee south.
 They pull off at Roy’s Cafe/Motel/Gas to strategize their next move, and when they try and execute their escape find themselves returning back to the station in a time loop as the specters close in.
 This place has become their own private hell, but as that trap is set, another group of young women departs, without the time loop hindrance, but also into a terrible fated journey.

 Halloween (2018)